FredyGomez/getting_and_cleaning_project/README.md

 The run_analysis.R perform several data capture, transformation and merging operations on the data.

-The first thing that the script does is getting the data for the different data sets, selecting inly the appropriate columns.
+The first thing that the script does is getting the data for the different data sets, selecting only the appropriate columns.

-It also performs a rename of the columns to make it more readable.
+It also performs a rename of the columns to make them more readable.

-Finally it performs the merging and exporting of the data.
+Finally it performs the merging, aggregating and exporting of the data.

 ### Instructions:

-The script and data should be located in the same directory than the file,
+The script and data should be located in the same directory than the file, this is key in order to make the script run.

 Once the data is downloaded from the location: